christian-git-md/text2imagesearch/README.md

 ## App Configuration
 There is some configuration that can be made in text2image/appconfig, such as the number of results and the default qdrant collection name.

+## Technology
+The image and text embeddings are both calculated from a huggingface [implementation](https://huggingface.co/docs/transformers/model_doc/clip) of the clip model.
+I use the pre-trained model files of the `clip-vit-base-patch32` model, without any modifications.
+The important part in the query processing - (approximate nearest neighbor search) - is handled by [qdrant](https://qdrant.tech/).